Friday, April 5, 2013

 Despite Asiel’s valiant struggle and his refusal to reveal the location of the safe, “When Mr. Asiel’s daughter reached her father’s room the men were gone, with his watch, chain, cuff links and half a dozen scarf pins, and also with a quantity of silverware from the dining room,” said The Sun.

-The broker’s watch was valued at $250, the thieves found $90 in cash and according to The Sun the jewelry and silverware was valued at $3,000—a $65,000 haul today without even finding the good stuff.
+The broker’s watch was valued at $250, the thieves found $90 in cash and, according to The Sun, the jewelry and silverware was valued at $3,000—a $65,000 haul today without even finding the most valuable items.

 Despite the hefty rewards, it would be nearly two years before detectives found their men.
 They connected the former butler with prison mates.
 The Sun reported on August 13, 1908 that Robie “had had for mates in the washroom Charles Neilson and another prisoner.
 Robie had many talks with the two men and detectives came to the conclusion that Robie had told them of the layout of the Asiel home.
 The two men were released two days before the robbery.”